LucasVance/2100/README.md

 ----------

-## Site Architecture & Content Outline
+## Content Outline

+please add a lot on top of these. these descriptions are barely even starting ideas.

 ### Part 1: Capitalism is flawed - "The Game is Rigged"
 There are many problems of Capitalism.
 For example, it results in many things being way too shitty and expensive because of monopolies.
 Our tax dollars are funneled into the hands of the owning class, while millions of Americans starve in the richest country in the history of the world.
 Our tax dollars also kill children in the middle east, as our industrial military complex secures corporate interests in other countries, ruining them and exploiting foreign citizens so they can exploit American citizens.
 Noam Chomsky's books are great for this, especially Understanding Power.